decentraland/adr/RFC/RFC-14-p2p-adapter.md

 This means each peer will check the `target` field, always the message will be processed, and then it will be relayed in the way the route value indicates.

-Notice the peer relaying the message is not expected to remove itself either as a recipent or as a hop in the route, since this will require encoding the package again.
+Notice the peer relaying the message is not expected to remove itself either as a recipient or as a hop in the route, since this will require encoding the package again.

 # Benefits